 Even if my insurance covers proton therapy, how do I know what my out-of-pocket costs are?

 California Protons Cancer Therapy Center insurance representatives will contact your insurance company to confirm your eligibility, benefits, deductible amounts and co-payments/co-insurance requirements.
 We will then determine how much your out-of-pocket costs will be.

 California Protons Cancer Therapy Center is contracted with many insurance companies outside of California.
 If we are not contracted with a provider, we will negotiate a letter of agreement for all approved services.

-Can I get coverage if I change insurance companies?
+Can I get coverage for proton therapy if I change insurance companies?